The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 Problem 1: Depression spiral after launch failure

-Blake spent 48 hours in bed after the launch flopped.
-Couldn’t function. $40K loss felt crushing.
-Considered quitting the business entirely.
+Blake spent 48 hours in bed after the launch flopped

-Public failure.
-Launch was visible to the audience (8,200 people saw the failure).
-Shame compounded loss.
+Public failure: launch was visible to the audience (8,200 people saw the failure)

-Set a timer for 48 hours.
-During that window, he only allowed himself to do data analysis (no emotional processing).
+Set a timer for 48 hours and only allowed data analysis (no emotional processing) during that window

-After 48 hours of clinical work, depression lifted.
-Having a plan restored the agency.
+After 48 hours of clinical work, depression lifted and having a plan restored agency

 Problem 2: Wanted to salvage the course (sunk cost fallacy)

-Sunk cost fallacy.
-Couldn’t let go of the $18,000 content creation investment.
+This was pure sunk cost fallacy—he couldn’t let go of the $18,000 content creation investment.

-Emotional attachment to work.
-6 months building = hard to abandon.
+6 months building made the course hard to abandon.

 Option A: Fix the course with better marketing